Have you ever had a great idea that never saw the light of day because you didn't have the support or the money to make it work?

 Managed by staff and often led by the students, the projects may:

-Every single donation we receive will have a really positive impact on the lives of our students and can benefit other, less fortunate people, in the wider community.
-Your generosity will make a real difference to real people.
+Every single donation we receive will have a positive impact on the lives of our students and will benefit the wider community.
+Your generosity will make a real difference.